Skip to main content

 LKOS Law Office Advised Signet Bank AS on Refinancing and Collateral Arrangements

-LKOS Law Office advised Signet Bank AS on the Finnish law aspects of its EUR 5 million refinancing loan facility agreement and related collateral.
+LKOS Law Office advised Signet Bank AS on the Finnish law aspects of its EUR 5 million refinancing loan facility and related collateral package.

 About Signet Bank

-Signet Bank is Latvia’s leading investment bank, founded in 1991 as one of the first banks in independent Latvia.
-The bank offers sustainable financing and investment solutions to local entrepreneurs and businesses.
+Signet Bank is Latvia’s leading investment bank, founded in 1991 as one of the first financial institutions in independent Latvia.
+The bank provides sustainable financing and investment solutions to Baltic-region entrepreneurs.
 Since 2021, Signet Bank has raised over EUR 500 million for more than 40 Latvian companies through bond and equity issues.
-As of 2024, funds under management have reached EUR 1.6 billion.
-Signet Bank is the leading arranger of corporate bond and equity issues in Latvia and one of the top stockbrokers in the Baltics.
+As of 2024, the bank manages EUR 1.6 billion in client assets, making it the leading arranger of corporate securities offerings in Latvia and one of the strongest stockbrokers in the Baltics.

 Our Role

-Working closely with the client, we helped structure and implement the collateral arrangements needed to support the refinancing.
-In addition to advising on the legal framework, we coordinated the practical steps essential for smooth execution.
+Working closely with the client, our team advised on the legal framework for Finnish-law security, helped structure and implement the collateral package, and coordinated the practical steps required for smooth execution.

-This matter reflects the kind of work we do best: helping clients move forward with confidence, backed by legal advice that is both precise and pragmatic.
+This engagement reflects the type of work we do best: enabling clients to move forward with clarity and confidence, supported by legal advice that is both technically sound and pragmatically delivered.

 LKOS Law Office at the 14th Baltic Arbitration Days 2025